Cryptographic controls technical reference

 If either of these client authentication certificates is compromised, block the certificates in the Certificates node in the Administration workspace, Security node.
 To manage these certificates, you must have the Manage operating system deployment certificate right.

 After the operating system is deployed and the Configuration Manager is installed, the client will require its own PKI client authentication certificate for HTTPS client communication.

 ISV proxy solutions and PKI certificates

 Independent Software Vendors (ISVs) can create applications that extend Configuration Manager.
-For example, an ISV could create extensions to support non-Windows client platforms such as Macintosh or UNIX computers.
+For example, an ISV could create extensions to support non-Windows client platforms such as macOS.
 However, if the site systems require HTTPS client connections, these clients must also use PKI certificates for communication with the site.
 Configuration Manager includes the ability to assign a certificate to the ISV proxy that enables communications between the ISV proxy clients and the management point.
 If you use extensions that require ISV proxy certificates, consult the documentation for that product.
 For more information about how to create ISV proxy certificates, see the Configuration Manager Software Developer Kit (SDK).

 If the ISV certificate is compromised, block the certificate in the Certificates node in the Administration workspace, Security node.

 Asset intelligence and certificates

 Configuration Manager installs with an X.509 certificate that the Asset Intelligence synchronization point uses to connect to Microsoft.
 Configuration Manager uses this certificate to request a client authentication certificate from the Microsoft certificate service.
 The client authentication certificate is installed on the Asset Intelligence synchronization point site system server and it is used to authenticate the server to Microsoft.
 Configuration Manager uses the client authentication certificate to download the Asset Intelligence catalog and to upload software titles.